We recommend you first read through our quick start guide to learn some of the bot fundamentals.

 /blameless disable reminders for <*X*> days

-If you do not include a number of days in the slash command, you will be prompted by the bot.
+If you do not include a number of days in the slash command, you will be prompted by the Blameless app.

-The number of days to disable retrospective reinders for.
+The number of days to disable retrospective reminders for.
 Zero disables indefinitely.

 Click on the "Submit" button after entering a numeric value.

-You will also be notified by the Bot that:
+You will also be notified by the Blameless app that:

 Reminders are currently disabled.
-If you want to enable reminders press the "Enable" button, referencing the "Enable Reminders" button to the right of the sentence.
+If you want to enable reminders press the "Enable" button.

 Enter the following to reactivate reminders: